AIGarifullin/Q_factor_Nanophotonic_Resonator/README.md

 A nanophotonic resonator with high Q-factor and low mode volume is a promising system for creating optoelectronic devices on a chip and enhancing the light-matter interaction.
 In this work, the parameters of a silicon nitride nanophotonic resonator have been optimized to generate high-quality resonant states.
 The calculations were carried out using a deterministic method of achieving high Q-factor values.

 ## Stack of project
-Python, Jupyter Notebook, matplotlib, SciPy, NumPy
+Python, Jupyter Notebook, SciPy, NumPy, matplotlib

 ## Reference of the published article